CloudSecurityAlliance/CSA-Guidance/Domain 1- Cloud Computing Concepts and Architectures.md

 A cloud can consist of nearly any computing resources — from our "compute" examples of processors and memory, to networks, storage, and higher level resources like databases and applications.
 For example, subscribing to a customer relations management application for 500 employees on a service shared by hundreds of other organizations is just as much cloud computing as launching 100 remote servers on a compute cloud.

 >Definition: a *cloud consumer* is the person or organization requesting and using the resources, and the *cloud provider* is the person or organization who delivers it.
 We also sometimes use the terms *client* and *consumer* to refer to the cloud consumer, and *service* or simply *"cloud"* to describe the provider.
 [NIST 500-292][3] uses the term "cloud actor" and adds roles for cloud brokers, carriers, and auditors.
+ISO/IEC 17788 uses the terms cloud service customer, cloud service partner, and cloud service provider.

 [3]: http://www.nist.gov/customcf/get_pdf.cfm?pub_id=909505